SamujV/Lab4-Terraform/README.md

-## Azure Infrastructure Deployment with Terraform :rocket
+## Azure Infrastructure Deployment with Terraform :rocket:

 Welcome to the Azure Infrastructure Deployment project!
 This repository contains code to automate the deployment of infrastructure resources in Microsoft Azure using Terraform.